KPresentation/KPresentationFramework/Examples/Drugs/README.md

 ```
 This is necessary to permit the browser emulation of the control.

 For having a better experience, you should enable the GPU Rendering.
-In order to do this, in In
+In order to do this, in
 ```
 Computer -> HKEY_LOCAL_MACHINE -> SOFTWARE -> Wow6432Node -> Microsoft -> Internet Explorer -> Main -> FeatureControl -> FEATURE_GPU_RENDERING
 ```